50 Fun and Unique Things to Do in Gainesville TODAY

 47. Visit Hoggetowne Medieval Faire

-Showcasing performers, artisans and craftsmanship with a medieval flair, Hoggetowne Medieval Faire takes over Gainesville for three magical weekends every year.
+Showcasing performers, artisans, and craftsmanship with a medieval flair, Hoggetowne Medieval Faire takes over Gainesville for three magical weekends every year.

-The event brings a medieval village to life celebrating the food, fashion and crafts of the past.
-Indulge in a feast, try out a spot of jousting or witness old-time magic as the excitement hits the streets during Gainesville’s most popular festival.
+The event brings a medieval village to life celebrating the food, fashion, and crafts of the past.
+Indulge in a feast, try out a spot of jousting, or witness old-time magic as the excitement hits the streets during Gainesville’s most popular festival.

 Address: 9409 SW Archer Rd, Gainesville, FL

-Address: 1323 S Main St, Gainesville, FL 32601
+Address: 1025 W University Ave, Gainesville, FL 32601

 49. Dave And Busters